 Bethlehem is growing and will continue to grow as people are attracted to our wonderful neighborhoods, strong schools, amazing library, vibrant commercial areas, and welcoming town character.
 This is a great place to live, and people want to live here.
 Like many other communities, the challenge facing the Town is to harness the power of growth in a manner that maintains and enhances the quality of life that Town residents have come to know and enjoy.
 Also, growth must be experienced in a fiscally and aesthetically responsible manner.
 In recent years, many concerns have been voiced in the community about the unplanned consequences of growth.

 To help ensure that this growth supports and enhances the characteristics that make Bethlehem such an attractive place to be, the Town is undertaking a complete update of the Comprehensive Plan, which was last adopted in 2005.
 The plan will help to establish a shared community vision for the future and an action plan to achieve it.
 The planning process will weave together the realities of changing economic and demographic conditions while building broad community consensus on the key values that define the Town of Bethlehem.
 As part of the planning process, amendments to Town Zoning Law and Subdivision Regulations will be considered, and Town-wide policy and capital projects will also be considered to implement the vision.
-The project is scheduled to commence in late 2019 and to be completed by December 2020.
+The project is scheduled to commence in late 2019 and to be completed by Spring/Summer 2021.
 There will be several public meetings, focus group discussions around key topics, and many other opportunities for public participation in the process.